nasa/fprime/metrics/README.md

 either integers going to 100 or as floats going to 1.0.

 The name for the plan file will be used in the legend of the plan charts.

+## Plan Validator

+The planvalidator.py script is used as part of the metrics process, but can also be executed as a standalone script.
+In standalone mode, it verifies that every task/gate combination in your plan has a corresponding GitHub issue.
+If additional flags are passed to the script, it can also create new GitHub objects to represent your plan, or update existing ones to reflect a new plan state.

+In the event that the config file specified multiple GitHub repos or multiple plans, the first of each is used for the validation.

+### Execution

+The script is executed directly.

+`python path/to/planvalidator.py --config path/to/config/<config_file>`

+If your config file uses relative paths, this command should be executed from the common head of those paths.
+In the directory example above, you would launch this command from the `deployment-metrics` directory.

+The following additional options are available for this command:
+* `--github-api-key <key>` - Used when you do not wish to store the api key in the config file.
+A good choice when using CI to automate the generation.
+* `--show_found` - Causes the validator to display found issues, whether the details match or are different.
+*`--create` - Causes the validator to create GitHub objects for missing gates, releases, and tasks.
+*`--update` - Causes the validator to update GitHub objects such that they match their representation in the plan.
+*`--task-labels` - Used in conjunction with the `--create` option.
+Causes the validator to create a label for the task name as well as the gate.

+### Use cases

+The two primary use cases for this script are to create a new set of GitHub issues for a new plan, or to update a set of GitHub issues for a revised plan.
+Both cases follow the same suggested flow:

+1. Create or modify a plan file, and save it as the first entry in the configuration file.
+1. Run `python path/to/planvalidator.py --config path/to/config/<config_file> --show-found` to verify the current state of the GitHub repository.
+    * If a label or release appears in the missing list that does not seem right, you likely have a typo in your plan and should correct it so that an incorrect object isn't created.
+    * Double check that the missing and found items make sense.
+You can still manually adjust objects in the GitHub repo if something was not found that should have been, or vice versa.
+    * Rerun the above command if needed to verify.
+1. Run `python path/to/planvalidator.py --config path/to/config/<config_file> --show-found --create --update` to create and update the GitHub items.
+    * You can omit the `--create` to only update GitHub issues, but any issue that relies on a missing label or milestone will fail.
+    * If a creation fails because of a bad plan entry (i.e. not using the GitHub login for the assignee field), you may correct the field and retry the above command to update the GitHub entry.